Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/DisplayInformation/GODictionaryRenderer/README.md

 1. Create a new `GraphicsOverlay`.
 2. Create a new `DictionaryRenderer` and set it to the graphics overlay.
 3. Create a new `DictionarySymbolStyle`.
-4. Parse through the XML and create a `Graphic` for each element.
+4. Parse through the XML and create a `Graphic` for each element:
-5. Use the `_wkid` key to get the geometry's spatial reference.
+  i.
+Use the `_wkid` key to get the geometry's spatial reference. ii.
+Use the `_control_points` key to get the geometry's shape. iii.
+Create a geometry using the shape and spatial reference from above. iv.
+Create a `Graphic` for each attribute, utilizing its defined geometry.
-6. Use the `_control_points` key to get the geometry's shape.
+  v.
+Add the graphic to the graphics overlay.
-7. Create a geometry using the shape and spatial reference from above.
-8. Create a `Graphic` for each attribute, utilizing its defined geometry.

 ## Relevant API